sparkflows/sparkflows-docs/docs/tutorials/end-to-end/price-elasticity/data-modeling.rst

 Building the Linear Regression Model
 ----------------------------------
-We use the ``Join on Columns`` processor to create a new dataset from 2 other datasets using SQL-style joins.
+We use the ``Linear Regression`` processor to create a new dataset from 2 other datasets using SQL-style joins.
 In this case we are using an inner join to only capture the intersection of the 2 datasets.

 Processor Configuration